Canhui/FabricDistBench/README.md

 |           | 214         | 1490    | 0.1436   | 0.0007  | 0.0531 $\pm$ 0.0157 | 0.0000 $\pm$ 0.0000 | 0.0538 $\pm$ 0.0157 | 0.0668 |
 |           | 240         | 1490    | 0.1611   | 0.0007  | 0.0828 $\pm$ 0.0099 | 0.0000 $\pm$ 0.0000 | 0.0834 $\pm$ 0.0099 | 0.0748 |

+Table~8 shows the effects of an SSD of 1490 IOs per second on the throughput and latency in the validate phase.
+There is a committing peer in the cloud cluster of a 10~Gbit/s Ethernet network.
+The \textit{BatchSize} is 2, 5, respectively, and the \textit{BatchTimeout} is 1.
+It validates the model of throughput and latency of a committing peer in the validate phase.
+The maximum throughput of the committing peer with a \textit{BatchSize} of 2 is $\mu^v=180$ transactions per second.
+This means that the service time of a transaction is $ T_s^v = 0.0056$ seconds.
+For example, let the transaction arrival rate $\lambda^v=65$ transactions per second, we have the queueing latency $T_q^v=0.0005$ seconds.
+We measure the overall latency of a transaction spent in the validate phase $T^v=0.0578$ seconds.
+And when a \textit{BatchSize} of 2, the average effective network bandwidth is stable around $\beta^v=33.7581$ Mbps, from which the model has an overall latency $T^v=0.0602$ seconds.